ElectronSutra/venture/pages/character-creation/twenty-questions.md

 precede you when meeting new people.

 **Consider** what it is that stands out about you, and note it on your character sheet in the Notes section.
+It's a good detail to throw in if you are trying to make a really impressive first impression.

+**Define** one distinctive aesthetic item that is associated with you -- a unique coat, a special necklace, a turquoise comb, etc.

 ### 16. How do you react to stressful situations?